bryanflorenosos/thetechnoob/content/posts/ssloutboundinspection.md

 {{< bokya src="img/decryption.jpg" >}}

-After doing the above steps go back to Certificates, check the certificate that is the Self Signed Certifcate from the firewall (lab-internal-ca) then click export, then no need to export private, and then click ok.
+After doing the above steps go back to Certificates, check the certificate that is the Self Signed Certifcate from the firewall (lab-internal-ca) then click export, then no need to export privatekey, and then click ok.
 Save the file then install to the client machine.